zcei/webcomponents/proposals/Template-Instantiation.md

     1. [Pre-insert](https://dom.spec.whatwg.org/#concept-node-pre-insert) *node* before *referenceNode*.
     2. Let *referenceNode* be *node*.

 > Note: This algorithm was devised to respond well to direct mutations made on a template instance as much as possible without having to add additional steps to [remove](https://dom.spec.whatwg.org/#concept-node-remove) a node like [ranges](https://dom.spec.whatwg.org/#concept-range).
-It allows insertion anywhere inside the parent node as well as removal of any node inserted by the _node value setter_ if the _node value setter_ is _fully templatized_.
+It allows insertion anywhere inside the parent node as well as removal of any node inserted by the _node value setter_ if the _node value sette_r is _fully templatized_.
 When the _node value setter_ is _partially templatized_, we only support inserting or removing nodes on one side as well as insertion or removal of nodes inserted by the _node value setter_ as long as it's the node next to the mutated side.
 If both the node before and the node after the insertion point were removed from the parent node, or if nodes were inserted before or after the insertion point and the node in the _previous replacement node_ on the same side is no longer in the parent, a _partially templatized_ _node value setter_ fails to apply its changes into the template instance.
 The _node value setter_ can recover from this state if these nodes are re-inserted back into the parent node.

 > Note: There is an alternative approach to use this algorithm once inside `createElement`, and have each node template part update itself independently.
 The benefit of that approach is that updating one node template part wouldn't re-insert nodes from other node template part.
 The drawback is that it would make the replacements less robust.